jdc-cunningham/baka-vida/DEVLOG.md

 Yeah I don't expect to get far, this is one of those projects I need to actually put a lot of time down into but never do.

 I'm going to be working more so I want to actually use this app as a way to gamify my life it sounds sad I know but I hate being in debt, my life runs on the fear of not having a job/not being able to pay debt.

+12:53 PM
+Ehh... that's it for now, once I get this demo code in I'll rewrite it to what I need to use, my stuff like schedule, finances